Tales of Halloween: The Night Billy Raised Hell

-Billy Thompson, dressed as a red devil and accompanied by his older sister Britney and her boyfriend Todd, tries to begin trick-or-treating early in the afternoon.
-The two teens trick Billy into playing a prank that, according to them, has been going on for years.
-They prepare an egg for Billy to throw at the house of Mr. Abbadon, a notoriously stingy resident of the neighborhood who has never given out any candy over the years.
-Before Billy can throw the egg, he is caught red-handed by Mr. Abbadon, who takes the egg and throws it at Todd as he and Britney flee.
-Billy is ushered into Mr. Abbadon's house, which is decorated with occult paraphernalia, and where Mr. Abbadon is revealed to be a demon.
-Tired of children pranking his house year after year, he tells the terrified Billy that he is going to teach him what a real Halloween prank is.
-To that end, Mr. Abbadon and Billy go around the neighborhood and play various twisted "pranks" throughout the town, ranging from spray-painting walls to stabbing a dentist neighbor who gives Billy a toothbrush instead of candy, then later tricking the same dentist into stepping onto a bear trap.
-The duo even hijack Adrianne Curry's car along the way, using it to run down trick or treaters and rob a convenience store.
-After all the mischief, Mr. Abbadon returns to his house and greets Billy, who is revealed to have actually been tied up the entire time.
+Billy Thompson, dressed as a red devil and accompanied by his older sister Britney and her boyfriend Todd, tries to begin trick-or-treating early.
+The two teens trick Billy into throwing an egg at the house of Mr. Abbadon, a stingy resident who has never given out candy over the years.
+Before Billy can throw the egg, he is caught red-handed by Mr. Abbadon.
+Billy is ushered into Mr. Abbadon's house, where Mr. Abbadon is revealed to be a demon.

+Tired of children pranking his house year after year, he tells Billy that he is going to teach him what a real Halloween prank is.
+Mr. Abbadon and Billy go around the neighborhood and play twisted "pranks" throughout town, ranging from spray-painting walls to stabbing a dentist neighbor.
+The duo even hijack Adrianne Curry's car, using it to run down trick or treaters and rob a convenience store.
+After, Mr. Abbadon returns to his house and greets Billy, who is revealed to have actually been tied up the entire time.
 The person wearing Billy's devil costume is a miniature demon known as Mordecai.

-Satisfied with the night's events, Mr. Abbadon lets Billy go, only for Billy to be surrounded by police officers waiting for him outside for the reign of terror Mordecai caused disguised as him.
-A terrified Billy puts his hands in the air and pees his pants, the disgusted police officers mocking Billy for it just before they shoot him dead.
+Satisfied, Mr. Abbadon lets Billy go, only for Billy to be surrounded by police officers for the terror Mordecai caused disguised as him.
+A terrified Billy pees his pants before the officers shoot him dead.